 What Is A Crate Engine?

 A crate engine or crate motor is a factory-built engine that arrives at your doorstep perfectly timed, balanced, and blueprinted, and ready to provide motive power for any project you have laying around.
-Included parts are a fully assembled block consisting of crank, rods, and pistons, a fully assembled head consisting of valves, cams, and associated parts, and often a carburetor for fuel delivery.
+Included parts are a fully assembled block consisting of crank, rods, and pistons, cylinder heads, a fully assembled head consisting of valves, cams, and associated parts and engine components, and often a carburetor for fuel delivery.
 Big block, small block, short block, long block – a crate engine can come in all shapes and sizes.

 The beauty of a crate engine is that it can go into any vehicle you want.
 The engine gave out in your truck?
 Maybe it’s time for an upgrade.
 Want to make a V8 Pinto?
 Go right ahead.

 The alternative is to either rebuild an old engine yourself, have an engine builder do it for you, or buy a custom-made engine directly from an engine builder.
 Each of these options has a fair share of hurdles, and often it’s cheaper to order a crate engine than it is to go those other ways.

 Plus, Chevrolet Performance Crate Engines include a 24-month or 50,000-mile limited warranty.
 That’s right, most of the GM crate engines you’re about to see carry a factory warranty, so hoon away.

 What Doesn’t Come With A GM Crate Engine?